1. Eylül 2021

 In these times of increasingly severe climate change, many companies are becoming aware of their responsibility to conserve resources.
 This is also gaining importance in communication with customers, as is demonstrated by COOP's "Deeds instead of words" campaign, which now includes 400 specific measures.
 Many companies have pledged to implement ambitious goals for cutting their energy consumption and/or emissions or making their business completely CO2-neutral.
 For this purpose, they carefully examine each and every stone in the supply chain mosaic.

-For example, by centralizing its distribution centers in a single, innovative facility, COOP is able to reduce carbon dioxide emissions by up to 10,000 tonnes a year.
-An old manual freezer warehouse refrigerated to -13 degrees Fahrenheit uses significantly more energy than a new, automated and volume-optimized facility with the same output.
+For example, by centralising its distribution centres in a single, innovative facility, COOP is able to reduce carbon dioxide emissions by up to 10,000 tonnes a year.
+An old manual freezer warehouse refrigerated to -25 degrees Celsius uses significantly more energy than a new, automated and volume-optimised facility with the same output.
 Energy costs keep going up, meaning that one reason sustainability is attractive is cost-effectiveness.

-Why is labor shortage an important topic for the industry?
+Why is the labour shortage an important topic for the industry?

 In many cases, this is the decisive argument when making an investment.
 In Western Europe, finding employees to staff freezer warehouses is nearly impossible – to say nothing of management employees in the office.
 There are some facilities in Western Europe that are almost entirely staffed with expatriates from Ukraine or other distant lands.
-However labor scarcity is a global challenge and we can see the same issues for example in North America.
-Morever working conditions are tough in ice-cold temperatures.
+Working conditions are tough in the ice-cold temperatures.
 Employee turnover is high, despite the substantial wage premiums paid in many countries.
 It is becoming increasingly difficult to find, train and retain employees.
 Another complication is the amount of prescribed breaks, which means the workers are in the facility for a relatively short time compared to warehouses operated at room temperature.
-In accordance with DIN 33403-5, a 30-minute break is prescribed after 90 minutes of work.
+In accordance with DIN 33403-5 in Germany, a 30-minute break is prescribed after 90 minutes of work.
 This is absolutely necessary for the work to be feasible and bearable over the long term.
 However, it makes the business case for a manually operated refrigerated warehouse significantly weaker than the case for a non-refrigerated warehouse.

 How is the work situation in an automated refrigerated warehouse improved?

 Automation replaces hard physical work at below-freezing temperatures.
-At the same time, the solution is designed such that the remaining tasks can be shifted to warmer temperature zones of between 23 and 28 degrees Fahrenheit.
-These processes include shipping and receiving, order picking and palletizing/depalletizing.
+At the same time, the solution is designed such that the remaining tasks can be shifted to warmer temperature zones of between -5 and -2 degrees Celsius.
+These processes include shipping and receiving, order picking and palletising/depalletising.
 The last two processes can also be automated using robots.
-At the end of the day, automation creates jobs with higher qualifications – in the control center, for example.
+At the end of the day, automation creates jobs with higher qualifications – in the control centre, for example.

-Besides the labor shortage, what other arguments are there for automated refrigerated warehouses?
+Besides the labour shortage, what other arguments are there for automated refrigerated warehouses?